Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Vice Directors of Political Department

-Xie Qiuyun (謝匪秋雲) had been a vice
+Xie Qiuyun (謝匪秋雲) had been a vice director of political

-After finishing his term of service with PLA Hong Kong Garrison, he returned
+term of service with PLA Hong Kong Garrison, he returned to China to take up

-to China to take up the position of vice political commissar of the 41st Group Army of Guangzhou
+the position of vice political commissar of the 41st Group Army of Guangzhou

 Military Region.
 Afterward, Xie became

-vice political commissar of Hubei provincial military district under Guangzhou
+vice political commissar of Hubei provincial military district under

-Ying Shikang (应匪世康) had been a vice director of
+Ying Shikang (應匪世康) had been a vice director of

 political department of PLA Hong Kong Garrison from July 1997.
 After